 How to undo and redo changes on Shopify

-The “Undo” button can be used when you want to reverse an action you carried out, while the “redo” button is used to “Redo” an action you carried out, it used to add back a change that you undid.
-Can one Make Changes On Shopify Theme?
+The “Undo” button can be used when you want to reverse an action you carried out, while the “redo” button is used to “Redo” an action you carried out.
+It is used to add back a change that you undid.
+Can one Make Changes To Shopify Theme?

-Just like when you are using a Microsoft package, click on the “Undo” button several times will continue to “Undo” your work.
-At the bottom of the “theme editor,” you can find the “Redo” and “Undo” icon.
+Just like when using a Microsoft package, click on the “Undo” button several times will continue to “Undo” your work.
+At the bottom of the “theme editor,” you can find the “Redo” and “Undo” icons.

 How to Choose a social media picture

-Shopify allows you to share a link of your online store and any of your social media platform, a platform such as Pinterest, Facebook, Instagram, etc. a thumbnail image of your Shopify store can be displayed in your post.
+Shopify allows you to share a link to your online store.
+On any of your social media platforms, a platform such as Pinterest, Facebook, Instagram, etc., a thumbnail image of your Shopify store can be displayed in your post.

 How to show a featured product image